Rachel Morrison

 Rachel Morrison (born April 27, 1978) is an American cinematographer and director.

-For her work on Mudbound (2017), Morrison earned a nomination for an Academy Award for Best Cinematography, making her the first woman ever nominated in that category.
-She has twice worked with director Ryan Coogler, working on the films Fruitvale Station (2013), and Black Panther (2018).
+For her work on Mudbound (2017), Morrison became the first woman to be nominated for an Academy Award for Best Cinematography.

+Morrison also made her feature film directorial debut with the biographical sports drama The Fire Inside (2024).

 Early life

-Morrison took up photography at a young age.
-She grew up in a Jewish family in Cambridge, Massachusetts, and graduated from Concord Academy in 1996.
-She then attended New York University, where she completed a double major in film and photography because she was unable to choose between the two; by the end of her degree, she had decided to concentrate on cinematography.
+Morrison grew up in a Jewish family in Cambridge, Massachusetts, and graduated from Concord Academy in 1996.

+She took up photography at a young age, and attended New York University, where she completed a double major in film and photography because she was unable to choose between the two; by the end of her degree, she had decided to concentrate on cinematography.
 She then attended the AFI Conservatory's graduate cinematography program and graduated with a Master of Fine Arts in 2006.